RenderKit/embree/doc/src/compilation.md

 Compiling Embree
 ================

-We recommend to use the prebuild Embree packages from [https://github.com/embree/embree/releases](https://github.com/embree/embree/releases).
+We recommend using the prebuild Embree packages from [https://github.com/embree/embree/releases](https://github.com/embree/embree/releases).
 If you need to compile Embree yourself you need to use CMake as described in the following.